Bonus Chapters

 "Evening, love," one of them said, his grin showing missing teeth.
 "Bit late to be walking alone, innit?"

-"And we are just trying to be friendly."
 The first man reached for her arm.

 "Are you hurt?" he asked.